wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/SoftwareEngineering/CollaborativeDevelopment/VersionControl/Git/Git-Reference.md

 # Rebase

+- [2017-Merging vs. Rebasing](https://dzone.com/articles/merging-vs-rebasing): While merging and rebasing are similar in Git, they serve two different functions.
+Here's what you should know to keep your histories as clean or as complete as you like.

 - [2017-Why you should stop using Git rebase](https://parg.co/bBO): After using Git for several years, I found myself gradually using more and more advanced Git commands as part of my daily workflow.